Strike 3 Holdings copyright enforcement continues to use Miami court to target internet subscribers.

 If you got a subpoena notification letter from your ISP, Strike 3 has filed a lawsuit seeking disclosure of your name and address.
+A copy of one of the lawsuits can be seen here: Strike 3 Holdings Complaint.
 This is the first step in the litigation, but not the last.
-This is your chance to settle your case before your name is made public because the case continues in Miami targeting subscribers.
+This is your chance to settle your case before your name is made public.
 Call me at 312-994-2424 for a free consultation.
 I have 10 years of experience litigating and settling movie download cases involving pornography.
 I am one of the few attorneys in the country who has litigated one to conclusion.
 You can read about my success against Malibu Media, another pornography production house that files similar copyright infringement cases here.

-Strike 3 Holdings enforcement continues in Miami and are like most cases: you can maximize your results if you at quickly after you receive a subpoena notification letter.
+Strike 3 Holdings copyright cases are like most cases: you can maximize your results if you at quickly after you receive a subpoena notification letter.
 If you have received a letter from Strike 3’s attorney, you can still act to protect your identity from public disclosure.
 If you fail to respond after you receive notice from your ISP or a letter from Strike 3’s attorney, they will amend the lawsuit to publicly name you and have you served.
 I strongly advise that you do not wait until you are served a copy of the summons and complaint.
 At that point, your name will be part of the public record of the case.

 In some instances I can file a motion to remove your name from the docket, but there is no guarantee that the judge will allow it.
 Even if the judge does allow your name to be removed from the court’s public docket, your case may have already been reported to other public websites which are under no obligation to remove your name.